Enables/disables interactive visualization interactive = False from dipy.core.gradients import gradient_table from dipy.data import get_fnames from dipy.io.gradients import read_bvals_bvecs from dipy.io.image import load_nifti, load_nifti_data hardi_fname, hardi_bval_fname, hardi_bvec_fname = get_fn

 image.
 Here, we use

-peaks_from_model to fit the data and calculated the
+peaks_from_model to fit the data and calculate the

 fiber directions in all voxels of the white matter.